HeyCLI/heyCLI_client/README.md

 LLM powered command line.
 Uses GPT-3 davinci-003 as of last update.
 It works for Linux and MacOS only for now.

-This tool Helps you use command line Terminal without need to remember commands or spend time searching Google and stackoverflow.
+This tool helps you use the command line terminal without needing to remember commands or spending time searching Google and Stack Overflow.
 See the demo below.

 Website: [https://heycli.com](https://heycli.com)

 If you find this useful or cool, please give this repo a star ⭐️  :)

-## how to install
+## How to install

 1. Go to your terminal and download the sh file from this repo